bdusell/stack-attention/README.md

 copy of the raw CD-ROM files (we are not able to distribute these due to licensing restrictions).
 Make sure that these files can be found at `data/ptb/`, either by copying the files or creating a symlink.
-Specifically, only one sub-directory of the PTB distribution is needed;
+Specifically, only one sub-directory of the PTB distribution is needed:
 `data/ptb/dist/treebank_3/parsed/mrg/wsj/` needs to have the contents of `dist/treebank_3/parsed/mrg/wsj/` from the PTB distribution.

-The following script will take care some setup tasks for you (if you are using a container, you must run this *inside the container shell*):
+The following script will take care of some setup tasks for you (if you are using a container, you must run this *inside the container shell*):

     $ bash scripts/setup.bash